 Now more than ever, raising awareness about the plight of these marvelous migrators is key to their survival.
 At the Smithsonian’s National Zoo and Conservation Biology Institute, we are in the midst of completely transforming our beloved Bird House from its humble foundation (circa 1928) into a celebration of birds and their amazing annual journeys.

-Opening in fall 2021, the new Bird House will immerse visitors in the cyclical migrations of shorebirds, waterfowl and songbirds.
+Opening in winter 2023, the new Bird House will immerse visitors in the cyclical migrations of shorebirds, waterfowl and songbirds.
 Three themed aviaries and interactive exhibits will highlight conservation research and seven simple actions that visitors can take to help native species in their own backyard.
 We hope that each visitor leaves with a passion for migratory birds and a desire to participate in protecting them and their shrinking habitats.
 I can’t wait to welcome visitors to our beautiful new Bird House and introduce them to the spectacular aviaries and animals within.

 Since the Bird House closed to visitors in 2018, our animal keepers, nutritionists and scientists have been working behind the scenes to better understand the husbandry of native songbirds and shorebirds.
 As some of these species have never been in human care before, we are literally writing the book on what they need to survive, thrive and reproduce.
 I am proud that the Zoo’s bird team is leading the charge and taking a proactive look at studying common species of birds while they are still common.